 Whale watching (December to April)

 And we’re not talking about any old whales here – we’re talking about Californian grey whales and, in particular, their (not so little) baby calves.
 Looking for a video to share with you, I was horrified at the number of ‘petting grey whales’ videos that I saw – because as responsible travellers we all know not to interact with the wildlife.
 But then I read this article on National Geographic by a man who’s been photographing whales for 20 years.
 Apparently, the whales in this part of Baja are different – they initiate and court human attention, making this experience all the more special.
-Next time I take a Baja California road trip, this is going at the top of my list.
+You can watch a video of the whale petting here.